-- The number of people injured in teen crashes declined by 51 percent.
+- The number of people injured in teen accidents declined by 51 percent.

-- The number of people killed in teen crashes declined by 56 percent.
+- The number of people killed in teen accidents declined by 56 percent.

-- Nearly 50 percent of people injured in teen crashes were in another vehicle while only 17 percent were in the teen’s vehicle.
+- Nearly 50 percent of people injured in teen accidents were in another vehicle while only 17 percent were in the teen’s vehicle.

-- Nearly 30 percent of people killed in teen crashes were in another vehicle while 27 percent were in the teen’s vehicle.
+- Nearly 30 percent of people killed in teen accidents were in another vehicle while 27 percent were in the teen’s vehicle.

 The majority of declines in fatalities and injuries occurred between 2004 and 2013.
 While AAA is not certain why deaths and injuries have declined, it believes state driving programs for teens may have contributed to this.
 In addition, both higher gas prices and the recession in 2008 have resulted in fewer teens driving in general.